Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issues: (i) Whether the applicant, established under the Indian Institutes of Management Act, 2017 (an Act of Parliament), is a 'specified person' under Section 51 of the Central Goods and Services Tax Act, 2017 read with Notification No. 50/2018-Central Tax dated 13.09.2018; (ii) Whether the threshold of Rs.
-2,50,000 for deduction of tax at source is to be determined on the value of supply under each contract (excluding GST), regardless of the number of invoices issued.
+Issues: (i) Whether an institution established under the Indian Institutes of Management Act, 2017 is a specified person liable to deduct tax at source under section 51 of the Central Goods and Services Tax Act, 2017 read with Notification No. 50/2018-Central Tax dated 13.09.2018. (ii) Whether the threshold of Rs.
+2,50,000 for deduction of tax at source is to be determined on the value of supply under each contract, excluding GST, regardless of the number of invoices issued.

-Issue (i): Whether the applicant is a 'specified person' under Section 51 of the Central Goods and Services Tax Act, 2017 read with Notification No. 50/2018-Central Tax dated 13.09.2018.
+Issue (i): Whether an institution established under the Indian Institutes of Management Act, 2017 is a specified person liable to deduct tax at source under section 51 of the Central Goods and Services Tax Act, 2017 read with Notification No. 50/2018-Central Tax dated 13.09.2018.

 Issue (ii): Whether the threshold of Rs.
-2,50,000 for deduction of tax at source is to be determined on the value of supply under each contract (excluding GST), regardless of the number of invoices issued.
+2,50,000 for deduction of tax at source is to be determined on the value of supply under each contract, excluding GST, regardless of the number of invoices issued.

 Full Summary is available for active users!